 Snow Leopards in Api Nampa

-At the end of this project, we will have gained critical information about snow leopard populations which will help to predict their viability in the Api Nampa Conservation Area and also serve as a baseline for future surveying and monitoring.
+By the conclusion of the project, we will gain critical information on snow leopard populations, enabling us to predict the viability in the ANCA, as well as serve as a baseline for future surveying and monitoring.

 - Identify and map areas with a high magnitude of human-leopard conflict

 - Gain insights into current and potential threats

 - Build & strengthen management capacity for local leaders

 - Foster a sense of project ownership & responsibility